Melton Mowbray

 • Kettleby Cross Wilton Road Melton Mowbray LE13 0UJ Telephone(01664) 485310

 The Kettleby Cross is a JD Wetherspoon newbuild opened in 2007 as a 'flagship' eco pub complete with a prominent wind turbine on the roof.
 The pub stands close to the bridge over the nearby river Eye and is named after the cross that once directed travellers in the direction of Ab Kettleby.
 The pub consists of a large single room on two levels.
-Dan the manager has a good commitment to local breweries and the puts on an occasional local beer festival.
+It has a good commitment to local breweries and the puts on an occasional local beer festival.
 As with most Wetherspoon pubs, the Kettleby Cross is usually busy with a good atmosphere.
-On our last visit we were informed that, with the exception of Bank Holidays, all Beers are £1.99 on Mondays.
+A paved outside seating area at the front is an evening suntrap.

 • Melton Mowbray & District Indoor Bowls Club Leicester Road Melton Mowbray LE13 0LR Telephone(01664) 410159